pepstack/pytools/README.md

 	./tools/options/sample.yaml

-## Add your script file
+## Add yourself tool script

-1) make a copy of sample.py and sample.yaml;
+1) make a copy of files 'sample.py' and 'sample.yaml';

 2) rename them as you want;